lexingxie/cmLab/content/post/citation_vis.md

 ### So what?

 * *A few picture may be worth a thousand words*.
-I hope this gives useful insights for your conference, get some about a new conference, or it may be useful to help you present the profile and impact of a conference.
+I hope this gives useful insights for your conference, get to know a new conference, or it may be useful to help you present the profile and impact of a conference.
 * *Could this become an alternative impact metric*?
 Maybe.
 There are many metrics, some are widely used, such as [this](http://wokinfo.com/essays/impact-factor), [this](http://www.mapequation.org/), or [these](https://scholar.google.com/citations?view_op=top_venues) No metric is perfect, and having another view could certainly be useful.
 * *A low-dimentional similarity space of venues*, or this could lead to 'another map of science'.

-Happy to hear feedback, ideas -- let me know!
+Happy to hear feedback or ideas -- leave a comment below, or let me know!

 <!--
 * local dimensionality of a conference (specialization of the conference), AI conference high? e.g. ICML, CP, ICAPS